MetaMask/metamask-extension/README.md

 ### Developing the UI

-To enjoy the live-reloading that `gulp dev` offers while working on the `metamask-ui` or `web3-provider-engine` dependencies:
+To enjoy the live-reloading that `gulp dev` offers while working on the `web3-provider-engine` or other dependencies:

  1. Clone the dependency locally.
  2. `npm install` in its folder.